TimOliver/TORoundedButton/README.md

 `TORoundedButton` has been crafted to be as graphically performant as possible, based on guidance from Core Animation engineers from Apple at WWDC 2019.
 It is not simply a subclass of `UIButton`.
 Instead, it is a subclass of `UIControl` with all button graphics and behavior re-engineered from scratch.

+_In 2021, Apple finally introduced an official way to create rounded `UIButton` styles with the [new `UIBackgroundConfiguration` API](https://developer.apple.com/documentation/uikit/uibackgroundconfiguration).
+If your app targets iOS 15 and above, you should consider using the official API instead._

 # Features

 * A completely custom implementation; no `UIButton` hacking.